Franada/gogoloco-legacy/README.md

 # Terms of Service

-You can use it on model you sell but keep the icon as they are in the menu.
+You can use it on model you selling but keep the icons as they are in the menu.

 # Description